SenseNet/sn-tools/README.md

 If no error occurs, the operation will be executed only once of course.
 After retrying for the given number of times - if the error still occurs - the exception will be thrown for the caller to catch.

-Only trhe provided exception type is monitored and suppressed.
+Only the provided exception type is monitored and suppressed.
 All other exceptions are thrown immediately.

 ````csharp
 // retry something maximum 3 times, waiting 10 milliseconds in between